 In the Biomedical Sciences, the fund supports “the development of the next generation of academic medical scientists,” which it does by “providing funding to help bridge the gap between the postdoctoral and early faculty years.”
 Its Career Award for Medical Scientists “provides $700,000 awards over five years for physician-scientists” to help “bridge the gap” between postdoctoral work and independent research, while its Collaborative Research Travel Grants provide up to “$15,000 in support for relatively unrestricted travel funds to academic scientists and trainees (postdocs or fellows) at U.S. or Canadian degree-granting institutions.”

-In the area of Infectious Diseases, the fund’s Investigators in the Pathogenesis of Infectious Disease award offers “$500,000 over five years to support accomplished investigators at the assistant professor level” who “focus primarily on the interaction of pathogens with their human hosts.”
+In the area of Infectious Diseases, the fund’s Investigators in the Pathogenesis of Infectious Disease award provides “$500,000 over five years to support accomplished investigators at the assistant professor level” who “focus primarily on the interaction of pathogens with their human hosts.”

-The fund also supports research in reproductive science through a Preterm Birth Initiative that offers upwards of $600,000 over four years to “increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth,” defined as birth before 37 weeks of pregnancy.
+The fund also supports research in reproductive science through a Preterm Birth Initiative that funds upwards of $600,000 over four years to “increase the understanding of the biological mechanisms underlying parturition and spontaneous preterm birth,” defined as birth before 37 weeks of pregnancy.

 There is, in addition, the Translational Research grant program.
 Initially geared at mid-career scientists, the program is now dedicated to “providing early-career support for physician scientists.”